Slow Cooker Pumpkin Soup (With Canned Pumpkin!)

 This post was originally published with the title “Slow Cooker Tuscan Pumpkin Soup”, we’ve changed the name and updated it to improve the post but it’s the same great recipe!

-Rich, warming and creamy (without a drop of cream) – this cozy Slow Cooker Pumpkin Soup recipe is a fall favorite in our house!
+Rich, warming and creamy – this cozy Slow Cooker Pumpkin Soup recipe is a fall favorite in our house!

 We’re using canned pumpkin instead of roasting & pureeing a fresh, whole pumpkin so the prep could not be easier.